 Step 4: (Far-right photo) Spring insertion is the same regardless of truck style (roller or plain bearing).
-All (5) springs are required for each sideframe to remain perpendicular to the bolster.
-If you do not install the inner (2) springs, the sideframe will tilt outward at the bottom and bind the axles.
-Insert the (2) inner springs first, then the middle spring and finish with the (2) outer springs.
+(3) springs are required for each sideframe to remain perpendicular to the bolster.
+If you do not install the inner spring, the sideframe will tilt outward at the bottom and bind the axles.
+Insert the inner springs first, then the (2) front-row springs.
 Pick up a spring using VERY sharp tweezers with smooth jaws.
 Matching alignment bosses are on the bolster and inside the spring well.
-There are NO EXTRA SPRINGS in this kit.
+THERE ARE NO SPARE SPRINGS so if you lose one, replace with Kadee #637.
 Looping a piece of thread thru ONE spring coil before picking up with tweezers greatly reduces likelihood of losing one or more during assembly.
 No glue is required to hold springs in place.